 Saju is by far the most popular fortune-telling in Korea.
+The fortune-telling industry globally is a $4.3 billion industry.
+In Korea, Saju is by far the most popular.
 Think of it as the “Tarot” of South Korea.
 Saju means “four pillars.”
 While most people in Korea are either Christian or Buddhist, Saju is still embraced by Korean culture.
 Fortune-telling as a whole is a massive industry in South Korea.
 It is estimated that the fortune-telling industry in South Kore is worth $3.7 billion.
 Walk around the streets of Gangnam, Hongdae, MyeongDong, etc., and you’ll find fortune teller shops, booths, and even cafes.
 However, Saju is by far the most popular.
 For many Koreans, it can be a form of entertainment and a way to seek advice on life issues.
 An average Korean will spend 500,000 won ($350) on Saju during their lifetime.

 What is Saju, and how does it work?

-Saju means four pillars, and each pillar represents a time, such as a person’s birth year, month, date, and birth time.
+Saju means four pillars, each representing a time, such as a person’s birth year, month, date, and birth time.
 Each pillar comprises two characters, one representing heaven and the other representing earth.
 Therefore, all combined, these add up to 8 characters.
 Each character has a yin or yang energy and is categorized under the five primary elements below.

 The elements can overlap, strengthening a particular element for a person’s reading.
 If a person has balanced elements, it is considered good.
 In addition, it is gender-specific.
 For example, the life cycles for males go in the yang direction compared to females in the yin direction.